stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Ancient of Days
+1. Before The Throne of God Above
-2. Arise, Shine
+2. In Christ Alone
-3. King of Kings
+3. What a Beautiful Name
 4. You Alone

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. His Mercy is More
+1. Rise with the Sun
-2. All Glory Be to Christ
+2. No Other Name
-3. Great is Thy Faithfulness
+3. Rejoice
-4.
+4. 10,000 Reasons

 ## 9:30am Song Lyrics<br>